You Did It, Class of #WFU24!

-Assistant Vice President for Equitable Policy and Director Angela Mazaris addresses Wake Forest’s commitment to helping students, faculty, staff and alumni connect for resources, services, education and leadership programs related to gender identity and sexual orientation.
+Assistant Vice President for Equitable Policy and Director AJ Mazaris addresses Wake Forest’s commitment to helping students, faculty, staff and alumni connect for resources, services, education and leadership programs related to gender identity and sexual orientation.

 Director Nate French (’93) describes what our outreach to First-Generation Students entails and why it succeeds.

 The Women’s Center

 Director Stephanie Trilling gives you an idea of how the Center brings women across campus together for support, education and other benefits.

 Savannah Baber (’19), program coordinator at the Intercultural Center, provides insight on the Center’s steps and commitments to build a more inclusive community in which people of diverse backgrounds learn from one another.

 Director of Jewish Life Gail Bretan explains how the Office of the Chaplain and others help create vibrant religious communities across the faith spectrum.